 SunWater's proposed operating costs by activity and type are set out in Table 5.8.
-The Authority's recommended operating costs are set out in Table 5.9.
+The Authority's draft recommended operating costs are set out in Table 5.9, and final recommended operating costs are provided in Table 5.10.